How is the Conservation Planning Tool being used?

 - Improve the region’s local economic activity and expand its influence.

-- Land acquisition and other conservation project planning and decision-making: The CPT is used by local land trusts, state agencies (including NC Wildlife Resources Commission, NC State Parks, and the NC Ecosystem Enhancement Program), the NC Natural Heritage Trust Fund, and the Agriculture Development and Farmland Preservation Fund.
+- Land acquisition and other conservation project planning and decision-making: The CPT is used by local land trusts, state agencies (including NC Wildlife Resources Commission, NC State Parks, and the NC Ecosystem Enhancement Program), and the Agriculture Development and Farmland Preservation Fund.